marulkar/geo-locate/README.md

 # GeoLocate
 Verizon coding test.

-This project will
+This project will:
 - Detect users Latitude and Longitude displaying it on Google maps.
 - Let the user type in an address and display the corresponding Latitude, Longitude and the corresponding map.

-Starting the Application.
+Starting the project:
 - Install the packages in the requirements.txt document.
 - Go inside the folder and excute the command `python manage.py runserver`
 - This will start the server on the url http://localhost.8000